Opening a restaurant is neither a short nor a simple process.

 Acquiring all of the necessary food licenses and permits involves a lot of paperwork and patience.
 It takes time for each and every one to be approved.

 It's not fun, but it is absolutely necessary.
+This guide covers the licenses and permits needed to open a restaurant.

 To get the most of this article, we recommend the following: